-Please keep in mind that lime is applied as tiny gray and brown pellets (as pictured), and may not always be easily visible in your lawn.
-A good way to check your application is to examine edges of walkways or driveways where some stray pellets may have avoided our clean-up process of the blowing off of these areas.
+Please keep in mind that lime is applied as tiny gray and brown pellets, and may not always be easily visible in your lawn.
+If you wish to check your application, a good way is to examine edges of walkways or driveways where some stray pellets may have avoided our clean-up process of the blowing off of these areas.

 FLEA AND TICK CONTROL